This post is on tips and tricks to improve your odds at winning.

 Barely catching second time around:

-Second and Third Fish
+Second and Third Fish (Vintage only)

 An example of an opponent missing the second fish on their first cycle:

-3 O’clock Glitch
+3 O’clock and 4 O’Clock Glitch (depreciated)

 An example of the 3 o’clock glitch:

-17th Fish
+17th Fish (Vintage only)

 An example of catching the 17th fish:

-Tiebreaking
+Tiebreaking (Vintage only)

-Ties are broken based on who received the score first.
+I Fishing 1.0, Ties are broken based on who received the score first.
 For example:

-1. The first is at 15 and the other is at 14.
+- The first is at 15 and the other is at 14.
 The first person misses their 16th fish and the 2nd person catches it.
 Both are at 15.
 Even though the 2nd person caught the 16th fish first, the first person got to 15 points first.
 Therefore…the first person wins the match

-2. Both are tied at 16.
+- Both are tied at 16.
 The first person was ahead catching the 16th fish, however, the second person sniped the 17th fish slightly before the first person could catch it.
 Since the second person got to 17 first, they win the tie.
 Therefore, the second person wins the match.

-3. Both are tied at 15.
+- Both are tied at 15.
 Both people seemingly catch the 16th fish at the same time.
 Connection and input determines who got to there first.
 If it looks identical, in my experience, my oppponent wins the match.

 This is the most controversial and hotly debated topic on fishing.

-Changing Cursor Position
+Changing Cursor Position (Vintage only)

-You can manipulate your cursor positioning vs. your opponent by doing the following:
+In Fishing 1.0, you can manipulate your cursor positioning vs. your opponent by doing the following:

-1. After the fifth fish, catch a fish within the first icon rotation.
+- After the fifth fish, catch a fish within the first icon rotation.
 It is important to do this on the first cycle and not the second so that you don’t run out of time to catch the next fish.

-2. Immediately attempt to catch a fish.
+- Immediately attempt to catch a fish.
 You’ll get delayed by 1 second.
 This changes your cursor position.

-3. On the next fish, catch it on the second rotation, NOT the first rotation.
+- On the next fish, catch it on the second rotation, NOT the first rotation.
 If you try to catch on the first one, you’ll more than likely miss the fish.

 You can do this multiple times during a match.
 However, there is a higher chance at missing a fish if you attempt to change your cursor position as opposed to playing normally.
-Missing a fish will almost assuredly cost you the game against top players.
+Missing a fish would almost assuredly cost you the game against top players.

 Changing your cursor position is a double-edged sword.
 While it could potentially put you ahead of your opponent to break the tie in your favor, it could also put you further behind due to earlier fish spawn, costing you the game.
 If you want to attempt this, I highly recommend using this strategy on opponents who consistently beat you, or you can practice if you are several fish ahead of your opponent.